goncalomb/p3js/README.md

 * Run `npm start` to start a dev-server and open your default browser.
 * OR open `www/index.html` on your browser (you won't be able to load the demos this way).

-This still requires an Internet connection when first opening the browser (to download some required .css and .js files), I'll change this in the future.
+This still requires an Internet connection when first opening the browser.
+Running `node install-offline.js` will download the required remote files and create a new file, `www/index-offine.html` that doesn't require Internet connection.

 ### Assembler (terminal) `node p3as.js`